tokamak-network/tokamak-staking-app/README.md

 # install node core shims and recursively hack package.json files
 # in ./node_modules to add/update the "browser"/"react-native" field with relevant mappings
 ./node_modules/.bin/rn-nodeify --hack --install
-rn-nodeify will create a shim.js in the project root directory
+//rn-nodeify will create a shim.js in the project root directory
 // index.ios.js or index.android.js
 // make sure you use `import` and not require!
 import './shim.js'